Treescrub/Spedran/README.md

 # Spedran

 Spedran (past tense of speedrun) is a simple library to interact with Speedrun.com's REST API.
-It uses Optionals for optional fields and CompletableFutures for asynchronous retrieval of data.
+It uses [Optionals](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Optional.html) for optional fields and [CompletableFutures](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/CompletableFuture.html) for asynchronous requests.

-For readability and brevity, Speedrun.com will be abbreviated as SRC.
+For readability and brevity, Speedrun.com will be abbreviated as SRC in the documentation.

-Almost entirely limited to only reading data with only a few exceptions related to run moderation/verification.

 ## Quick Start